Skip to content

 Gibraltar Rental Red Flags: 8 Warning Signs Every Tenant Must Know

-Gibraltar's rental market moves fast.
-Properties go in days, sometimes hours, and that pressure can push tenants into signing agreements before they've properly checked what they're getting into.
-A few months later, they're stuck in a damp flat with a landlord who won't respond and a deposit they'll never see again.
+Properties go in days, sometimes hours, and that urgency can push tenants into signing agreements before they have properly checked what they are getting into.
+A few months later, they are stuck in a flat with a landlord who does not respond and a deposit they may never see again.

 These are the red flags worth knowing before you commit.